-Section 68-208 Restrictions on Employment of Present and Former Employees.
+Section 8-208 Restrictions on Employment of Present and Former Employees.

 - (1) Present employees.
-It shall be a breach of ethical standards for any employee who is participating directly or indirectly in the procurement process to become or be, while such an employee, the employee of any person contracting with the governmental body by whom the employee is employed. - (2) Restrictions on former employees in matters connected with their former duties.

-- (a) Permanent disqualification of former employee personally involved in a particular matter.
-It shall be a breach of ethical standards for any former employee knowingly to act as a principal, or as an agent for anyone other than the government, in connection with any: - (i) judicial or other proceeding, application, request for a ruling or other determination: - (ii) contract; - (iii) claim; or - (iv) charge or controversy, in which the employee participated personally and substantially through decision, approval, disapproval, recommendation, rendering of advice, investigation, or otherwise while an employee, where the government is a party or has a direct or substantial interest. - (3) Disqualification of business when an employee has a financial interest.
-It shall be a breach of ethical standards for a business in which an employee has a financial interest knowingly to act as a principal, or as an agent for anyone other than government, in connection with any: - (a) judicial or other proceeding, application, request for a ruling or other determination; - (b) contract; - (c) claim; or - (d) charge or controversy.
+It shall be a breach of ethical standards for any employee who is participating directly or indirectly in the procurement process to become or be, while such an employee, the employee of any person contracting with the governmental body by whom the employee is employed. - (2) Restrictions on former employees in matters connected with their former duties. - (a) Permanent disqualification of former employee personally involved in a particular matter.
+It shall be a breach of ethical standards for any former employee knowingly to act as a principal, or as an agent for anyone other than the government, in connection with any: - (i) judicial or other proceeding, application, request for a ruling or other determination; - (ii) contract; - (iii) claim; or - (iv) charge or controversy, in which the employee participated personally and substantially through decision, approval, disapproval, recommendation, rendering of advice, investigation, or otherwise while an employee, where the government is a party or has a direct or substantial interest. - (3) Disqualification of business when an employee has a financial interest.
+It shall be a breach of ethical standards for a business in which an employee has a financial interest knowingly to act as a principal, or as an agent for anyone other than government, in connection with any:

-in which the employee either participates personally and substantially through decision, approval, disapproval recommendation, the rendering of advice, investigation, or otherwise, or which is the subject of the employee's official responsibility, where the government is a party or has a direct and substantial interest.
+COMMONWEALTH REGISTER VOLUME 23 NUMBER 05 May 24, 2001 PAGE 17902 ----------------------- ----------- ----------- -------------- ------------------- in which the employee either participates personally and substantially through decision, approval, disapproval recommendation, the rendering of advice, investigation, or otherwise, or which is the subject of the employee's official responsibility, where the government is a party or has a direct and substantial interest.